zalora/styleguide/pages/components/Radio.md

 * The radio icon should be on the left side.
 And native behaviour like ripple can be applied for the mobile platform.

-* If there is enough space, you can put the radio button side by side, like on the sign up screen.
+* If there is enough space, you can put the radio button side by side, like on the signup screen.

-* **The behaviour** is when the user select another option, it will de-select the current selection.
+* **The behaviour** is when the user selects another option, it will de-select the current selection.